poinkter/Airbus-Ship-Detection/README.md

 3. Download the dataset from the [Kaggle competition page](https://www.kaggle.com/c/airbus-ship-detection) and place it in the `ship_detection_data/` directory.

 4. Run the `model_train.py` for training the model.
-Run the `model_inference.py` to evaluate the model on the test dataset.
+Run the `model_inference.py` to evaluate the model on the test images.

 ## Model Architecture